Slesa/launchy/trunk/Launchy_VC7/ReadMe.txt

 Okay, I seem to properly recognize ownership of a string and tab sort of works but I need to handle deletion of characters

+TODO to finish Google plugin:
+.
+Properly display the text, when I hit tab it should auto-complete from "goo" to "Google" .
+Transfer the icon from the dll to Launchy somehow, I have to figure out how this works.